Extraversion is a personality characteristic associated

 evaluated by an attractive female observer, an attractive male observer, or not be

 evaluated.
-Evolutionary theories suggest that impressing a female evaluator in an
+Evolutionary theories suggest that impressing a female evaluator in a

-intrasexually competitive situation should hold greater reward potential for men than
+competitive situation should hold greater reward potential for men than impressing either

-impressing either a male evaluator or no evaluator.
-Accordingly, more extraverted men (who
+a male evaluator or no evaluator.
+Extraversion should play a key role and more extraverted

 The Geographic Distribution of Big Five Personality Traits - Patterns and Profiles